thomas7carriere/CST8913_010-Cloud-Migration_Lab4/lab4/lab4.md

   <li>2.2) <ul><li>Machine, disk, and network interface (NIC) metadata</li>
        <li>Installed applications, roles, and features</li>
        <li>Performance data such as CPU and memory utilization, disk IOPS, and throughput</li></ul>
-   <li>2.3)T he workloads identified would be the Web server workload, the Application server workload, the SQL server workload, the Active Directory server workload, and the File server workload.</li></ul>
+   <li>2.3) The workloads identified would be the Web server workload, the Application server workload, the SQL server workload, the Active Directory server workload, and the File server workload.</li></ul>

 **3)**
   <ul><li>3.1) The Web Server is dependant on the Application Server, in order to communicate requests and their responses.
 The Application Server is likely dependant on the SQL Server for retrieval of stored data.
 The Application Server may be dependant on the File Server if it requires file access.
 All servers depend on Active Directory for authentication and secure access.</li>